 While our current Children's Ministry is small, our expression of God's love for our children and our desire to help them grow in their faith is anything but small.
 We are a congregation committed to not only growing our Children's Ministry but also nurturing the children and families who actively attend First Presbyterian.
 We are eager for children to learn that the church is a special place for them, where they belong, are loved, have friends, and find important service to do.

-We provide a traditional Sunday morning class for our youngest members, using curriculum-based learning activities, focused on God’s compassion in the Bible.
+Prior to Covid-19 we provided a traditional Sunday morning class for our youngest members, using curriculum-based learning activities, focused on God’s compassion in the Bible.
 During worship, our youngest children have several options.
-They may remain in the sanctuary or go to the nursery for the same curriculum offered during the Sunday school hour.
+They could remain in the sanctuary or go to the nursery for the same curriculum offered during the Sunday school hour.

 If they remain in the sanctuary, children are welcome to use the newly created Pray-ground, a space defined by a rug and soft toys in the front of the sanctuary, where they, under parental supervision, can play quietly during worship service.
 The goal is to introduce children, at an early age, to the sights and sounds of worship and to make them feel welcome among the congregation.
 Children regularly participate in worship by bringing the communion elements to the communion table and by participating in baptisms and other parts of the service.